diviiniity/Poseidon/README.md

 This is a work in progress project in which I aim to have a functional and easy to use engine to develop games and apps alike.

-# Generating your project files
+# Installing and generating your project files

+By using Git:
+Clone the repository into your directory using the command `git clone --recurse-submodules -j8 git://github.com/diviiniity/Poseidon`

+Then,
 If you are on Windows and have Visual Studio 2019+ installed, double click the `GenerateProjects.bat` file and everything will be automatically set up

 Alternatively, you can open a command prompt in the engine's root folder and run: